Jacopo Stellini

 Jacopo Stellini (27 April 1699 – 27 March 1770) was an Italian abbot, polymath writer and philosopher.

+Biography

 Born in Cividale del Friuli to a family of modest means; his father was a tailor.
 Stellini was first educated by the Somaschi order, and he joined the order in 1718.
 He moved to Venice where he studied in the seminary in Murano, and was made a priest in 1722.
 In Venice, he served as a tutor to the prominent Emo family, and the patronage in 1739 helped him land a professor position teaching "moral philosophy" at the University of Padua.